mbazero/pid-controller/README.md

 3. Right click the name of the core you want to edit in the `Project IP` pane and click `Recustomize and Generate (Under Original Project Settings)`

+## Running the GUI
+The PC user interface requires Python 2.7, and the PyQt, PyQtGraph, and Numpy packages.
+The [Anaconda](http://continuum.io/downloads) Python distribution includes all of the required packages except PyQtGraph.
+PyQtGraph can be downloaded from [here](http://www.pyqtgraph.org/).

 ### Notes